LegionEntertainment/MCMuddle/README.md

 .minecraft\resourcepacks\
 ```
 then drag the generated `textures` folder into the `resourcepacks` folder.
 Next, open Minecraft, then go to `Options > Resource Packs` then you should see the new textures option!
 Just click the arrow over the textures icon then press done.
 Congradulations!
 You just fucked up!
 If you want a different generated textures folder, simply go back to the folder you unzipped and double click on the `main.exe` once more.
 Then just put the newly generated textures folder (It will overwrite the old textures folder) into your resource packs folder.

+#### WARNING: DO NOT EDIT OR DELETE THE `RES` FOLDER OR ANYTHING IN IT OR ELSE THE TEXTURES MIGHT NOT GENERATE CORRECTLY